-Dr. Lipsitch has received awards for research articles, mentoring and journal reviewing.
+Dr. Lipsitch has received awards for research, publications, mentoring and journal reviewing.
 He was elected to the National Academies of Medicine in 2020, for his pre-COVID-19 scientific accomplishments.
 In 2015 he was elected a Fellow of the American Academy of Microbiology, and in 2014 he received the Robert Austrian Award for contributions to pneumococcal research.
 He is or was on the editorial advisory boards/associate editor of eLife, PLoS Medicine, Journal of Infectious Diseases, American Journal of Epidemiology, Epidemiology, and Epidemics.
 He currently serves on the Massachusetts Governor’s Medical Advisory Committee, and both the Massachusetts and WHO COVID-19 Vaccine Working Groups.
 He has also served on the President’s Council of Advisors on Science and Technology Working Group on H1N1 Influenza, as well as CDC’s Team B for the 2009 H1N1 pandemic and several advisory groups during the 2014-5 Ebola outbreak in West Africa.
-He has provided advice to the Food and Drug Administration, Centers for Disease Control, World Health Organization, International Monetary Fund, Congressional Budget Office, Defense Science Board, several pharmaceutical companies and the governments of Canada and Mexico.
+He has provided advice to the Food and Drug Administration, Centers for Disease Control, World Health Organization, International Monetary Fund, Congressional Budget Office, Defense Science Board, several pharmaceutical companies and the governments of Canada, Mexico, India, Germany, Austria, and Luxembourg.

-Dr. Lipsitch joined the faculty of the Harvard School of Public Health in 1999, after a postdoctoral fellowship at Emory University with Dr. Bruce Levin, a visiting scientist appointment at CDC, and a D.Phil. in Zoology from the University of Oxford, where he studied with Drs.
+Dr. Lipsitch joined the faculty of the Harvard School of Public Health in 1999, after completing a postdoctoral fellowship at Emory University with Dr. Bruce Levin, and a visiting scientist appointment at CDC.
+He received a D.Phil. in Zoology as a Rhodes Scholar from the University of Oxford, where he studied with Drs.
 Robert May and Martin Nowak, and a B.A. in Philosophy from Yale University.